-Mastery: I can name local Northumbrian castles and locate them on a map.
-I can give some reasons as to why they were built in certain areas (defence from sea attack, good vantage points etc).
-I can describe the features of different types of castles and say how they have changed over time.
-I can confidently carry our independent research and choose how to present my findings.
+Mastery: Name local Northumbrian castles and locate them on a map.
+Give some reasons as to why they were built in certain areas (defence from sea attack, good vantage points etc) and support these reasons with reference to sources of information.
+Begin to challenge some of the sources of information.
+Confidently describe the features of different types of castles and say how they have changed over time.
+Begin to give reasons for these changes.